 Does the facility place all youthful inmates in housing units that separate them from sight, sound, and physical contact with any adult inmates through use of a shared dayroom or other common space, shower area, or sleeping quarters?
-(N/A if facility does not have youthful inmates [inmates <18 years old].) ⊠ Yes □ No □ NA
+(N/A if facility does not have youthful inmates [inmates <18 years old].) □ Yes □ No ⊠ NA

 - In areas outside of housing units does the agency maintain sight and sound separation between youthful inmates and adult inmates?
-(N/A if facility does not have youthful inmates [inmates <18 years old].) ⊠ Yes □ No □ NA - In areas outside of housing units does the agency provide direct staff supervision when youthful inmates and adult inmates have sight, sound, or physical contact?
-(N/A if facility does not have youthful inmates [inmates <18 years old].) ⊠ Yes □ No □ NA
+(N/A if facility does not have youthful inmates [inmates <18 years old].) □ Yes □ No □ NA - In areas outside of housing units does the agency provide direct staff supervision when youthful inmates and adult inmates have sight, sound, or physical contact?
+(N/A if facility does not have youthful inmates [inmates <18 years old].) □ Yes □ No ⊠ NA

 - Does the agency make its best efforts to avoid placing youthful inmates in isolation to comply with this provision?
-(N/A if facility does not have youthful inmates [inmates <18 years old].) ☑ Yes □ No □ NA - Does the agency, while complying with this provision, allow youthful inmates daily large-muscle exercise and legally required special education services, except in exigent circumstances?
-(N/A if facility does not have youthful inmates [inmates <18 years old].) ⊠ Yes □ No □ NA - Do youthful inmates have access to other programs and work opportunities to the extent possible?
-(N/A if facility does not have youthful inmates [inmates <18 years old].) ☑ Yes □ No □ NA
+(N/A if facility does not have youthful inmates [inmates <18 years old].)
+Yes No Xext{NA} - Does the agency, while complying with this provision, allow youthful inmates daily large-muscle exercise and legally required special education services, except in exigent circumstances?
+(N/A if facility does not have youthful inmates [inmates <18 years old].) □ Yes □ No □ NA - Do youthful inmates have access to other programs and work opportunities to the extent possible?
+(N/A if facility does not have youthful inmates [inmates <18 years old].) □ Yes □ No ⊠ NA

-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)

 115.14(a) - (c) POLICY AND DOCUMENT REVIEW: Agency Policy LSC 2.11.
 INTERVIEWS: PREA Coordinator and PREA Compliance Manager.
-FINDINGS: Agency Policy LSC 2.11. addresses this provision.
-This facility does pla
+FINDINGS: Agency Policy LSC 2.11, addresses this provision.
+This facility does not have youthful inmates.

-Agency Policy LSC 2.11, addresses this provision.
-This facility does place all youthful inmates in housing units that separate them from sight, sound, and physical contact with any adult inmates.
+Agency policy does address this standard and states facilities with youthful inmates will place all youthful inmates in housing units that separate them from sight, sound, and physical contact with any adult inmates.

 In areas outside of housing units the facility maintains sight and sound separation between youthful inmates and adult inmates.
-The facility provides direct staff supervision when youthful inmates or outside their housing area and avoids any contact with adult inmates.
-The facility makes its best efforts to avoid placing youthful inmates in isolation to comply with this provision.
-The facility does allow youthful inmates daily large-muscle exercise and legally required special education services, except in exigent circumstances.
-Youthful inmates have access to other programs and work opportunities to the extent possible.
+The facility is to provide direct staff supervision when youthful inmates are outside their housing area and avoid any contact with adult inmates.
+The facility is to make its best efforts to avoid placing youthful inmates in isolation to comply with this provision.
+The facility is to allow youthful inmates daily large-muscle exercise and legally required special education services, except in exigent circumstances.
+Youthful inmates are to have access to other programs and work opportunities to the extent possible.